 I’m an awkward asshole who only tricked your mother into marrying me because I told her the Sultan of Brunei is my second cousin on my dad’s side.
 Your best strategy would be to avoid all assholes, awkward and, um, unawkward, regardless of how attractive and “unique” they seem to be.
 You can usually easily spot them, too.
 They’re the ones who intrigue you and make you feel a little tingly because they literally do not give a fuck about you or anything you do.

 I actually don’t expect you to follow this advice, but if you did it would save you a shitload of unnecessary heartache.

 9. Throughout life, you’re going to meet women who say things like “I never really got along with other women.”
 Avoid these women the same way Antonio Cromartie avoids condoms.

 10. Throughout life, you’re going to meet men who say things like “I’m not like every other guy.”
-If you happen across a man like this, kick him in the nuts.
+If you happen across a man like this, see number 9 above.

 [Editor's note: this post has been slightly altered from its original version]